Skip to content

 • Letter reminder to schedule an asthma follow-up visit

-• Phone call to connect eligible patients to Supplemental Security Income (SSI), a federal cash benefit program for patients that are experiencing financial hardship and have a qualifying disability
+• Phone call to connect eligible patients to Supplemental Security Income (SSI)

 Care coordinators assist your patients with medical complexity and their families to navigate uneventfully, efficiently and as effectively as possible through the health care system.
 Examples of how we help families include: